Control and removal of pests can be a costly and time-consuming task.

 Spiders, like most insects, are attracted to your home by food.

-I’m not just referring to the food in your pantry, what draws spiders to your home is the prospect to dine upon other insects.
+I’m not just referring to the food in your pantry, what draws these pests to your home is the prospect to dine upon other insects.

-Keeping your home dust-free is essential – dirty homes attract a range of insects, and those insects are perfect for spiders to feast upon.
+Keeping your home dust-free is essential – dirty homes attract a range of insects and pests, and those insects are perfect for spiders to feast upon.

 Most spiders find their way into your home under entrance doors, damaged flyscreens and open windows.